Tell your pension fund to develop an Indigenous rights policy

 Indigenous rights are basic human rights

-In addition, the Truth and Reconciliation Commission Calls to Action call upon Canadian investors and businesses to commit to meaningful consultation, build respectful relationships and obtain the Free, Prior and Informed Consent of Indigenous peoples before proceeding with economic development projects.
+In addition, the Truth and Reconciliation Commission’s Calls to Action direct Canadian investors and businesses to commit to meaningful consultation, build respectful relationships, and obtain the free, prior and informed consent of Indigenous peoples before proceeding with economic development projects.
 This is particularly relevant for resource extraction and land-use projects, as projects financed by pension funds can negatively impact Indigenous peoples’ lands and waters.

 Indigenous rights are central to meaningful climate action

-Indigenous communities have long-standing, sustainable relationships with their lands and waters, protecting vital ecosystems like wetlands and forests.
+Indigenous communities have long-standing, sustainable relationships with their lands and waters, protecting vital ecosystems.
 Safeguarding Indigenous rights is key to preventing deforestation, land degradation and ecosystem destruction.
-Empowering Indigenous communities helps create more equitable and effective climate policies - even as Indigenous communities are disproportionately affected by the impacts of climate change.
+Indigenous communities are disproportionately affected by the impacts of climate change, and empowering these communities helps create more equitable and effective climate policies.

 Few Canadian pension managers have committed to respect Indigenous rights